tjresearch/research-valerie/README.md

 My repo for 2019-2020 TJ Computer Systems Research!
 All senior research files will go here.

 ## Project Overview
+1. Title: Natural Language Processing to Answer Questions Based on Informative Text <br>
+2. Overview/Proposal: In my project, I will create a recurrent neural network model (RNN) that can answer questions based on an informational passage.
+I will train my model with the Stanford Question Answering Dataset (SQuAD), which contains Wikipedia passages as well as questions/answer pairs associated with the passages.
+I also plan on building off of BERT, a bidirectionally trained set of word vectors created by Google.
+BERT has been pretrained for text classification tasks.

 ## Folders